gopinathsjsu/team-project-the-avengers/README.md

 - Edit number of rooms for each location
 - Edit prices of each type of rooms
 - Edit amenities prices
+- Set weekend rates
+- Set festive period and their corresponding rates

 ## Burndown Chart
 ![](documents/BurndownChart.png)